 In general, subscriptions for Shares must be made in cash.
 The Board of Directors has the right, in its sole and absolute discretion, to accept, or to decline to accept, any subscription for Shares, in whole or in part, for any or no reason.
-Shares will be issued at the Net Asset Value per share applicable to the relevant class on the relevant Subscription Date.
-The Net Asset Value per Share of any class will be calculated by dividing the net asset value of the class by the number of Shares of the class then outstanding.
+The Net Asset Value per Share for initial subscriptions was \$1,000 per share.
+For Subsequent subscriptions, shares will be issued at the Net Asset Value per share applicable to the relevant class on the relevant Subscription Date.

 The Board of Directors, in its sole discretion, may determine to accept capital contributions in the form of certain cryptocurrencies.
 The basket of Digital Assets required for in-kind subscriptions will be determined by the Investment Manager.
 Capital contributions made in cryptocurrencies will be valued on the subscription date in accordance with the Fund's valuation policies and procedures, and any costs and expenses associated with converting such cryptocurrencies, hedging currency exposure, or performing "know your customer / anti-money laundering" ("KYC / AML") blockchain activity analysis will be allocated to the relevant shareholder's capital account.
-During the year ended September 30, 2022, the Fund did not receive any In-Kind Investments from shareholders.
+During the period ended September 30, 2022, the Fund did not receive any In-Kind Investments from shareholders.